cyber-dojo/versioner/README.md

 CYBER_DOJO_WEB_PORT=3000
 ...
 ```
-- The start-points-base entries specify the [cyber-dojo start-point create] base-image
-- The start-points entries are image names.
-- The remaining entries are image names, commit shas, image tags, and port numbers.
+- Entries are image names, commit shas, image tags, and port numbers.
-- The tag is always the first seven chars of the sha (docker-compose yml files
+- The image tag is always the first seven chars of the commit sha (docker-compose yml files
   can use `${TAG}` but cannot use `${SHA:0:7}`).
 - Integration tests can export `/app/.env` and use the env-vars in a docker-compose.yml file.
 For example:
   ```bash